dmstr/phd5-docs/guide/tutorials/quick-start-planck.md

-## Building an application `FROM dmstr/phd5`
+# Building an application `FROM dmstr/phd5`

-The Docker images from *phd* can also be used to build slim customized applications, just by adding modules to the source code.
+Docker images from *phd* apps can also be used as base images, just by adding modules to the source code.

 Visit [`dmstr/planck`](https://github.com/dmstr/planck) for an example.